sommcoder/sommcoder/README.md

 - 👋 Hi, I’m @sommcoder, a wine sommelier turned web developer
 - 📖 I’m proficient in JavaScript (ES6+) and modern React using function components & Hooks
 - 🌱 I'm currently learning TypeScript and PostgreSQL and aim to use these in my next project!
-- 👀 I’m interested in e-commerce, Enterprise Resource Planning and general real-time web app development.
+- 👀 I’m interested in e-commerce, Enterprise Resource Planning and real-time web app development.
 - ⚒️ I’m looking to collaborate on ANYTHING!
 I'm looking to contribute and learn as much as possible! :)
 - 📫 Contact me: brian.davies589@gmail.com